drkutuzov/drkutuzov.github.io/resourses.md

 layout: default
 ---
 # {{ site.resources }}
-## One site cannot have all the goodies: Check resources below to become the ultimate two-photon guru-beast.
+## One site cannot teach you everything: Check resources below to become the ultimate two-photon guru-beast.